ekohe/wulin_master/README.md

 `:background_color`

-Apart from `color_theme`, we can also set back ground color using `background_color`.
-Same to `color_theme`, supported colors listed  [here](https://materializecss.com/color.html).
+Apart from `color_theme`, we can also set the background color using `background_color`.
+Same as `color_theme`, the supported colors are listed  [here](https://materializecss.com/color.html).

 `:estimate_count`

-Normally, WulinMaster uses `#count` method of ActiveRecord which simply uses basic query `SELECT COUNT(*) FROM TABLE_NAME` to count the rows listed in a grid, but we also provide an optimized version by using the benefit of [count estimate](https://wiki.postgresql.org/wiki/Count_estimate) to do that when you're persisting your data in a PostgresSQL database.
-You can also make it happen to use the method only when data volume is huge by setting `threshold` parameter as `estimate_count threshold: 1000000`.
+Normally, WulinMaster uses the `#count` method of ActiveRecord which uses basic query `SELECT COUNT(*) FROM TABLE_NAME` to count the rows listed in a grid.
+However we also provide an optimized version by using the benefit of [count estimate](https://wiki.postgresql.org/wiki/Count_estimate) for the same performance when persisting your data in a PostgresSQL database.
+The method can also be used only when the data volume is incredibly large by setting the `threshold` parameter as `estimate_count threshold: 1000000`.

 `:default_sorting_state`

-Set the default sorting state for the grid.
+Sets the default sorting state for the grid.
 Usage: `default_sorting_state column: 'name', direction: 'ASC'`

 `:row_detail`

-Set to show the row detail panel.
-You can specify options as followings:
+Sets to show the row detail panel.
+You can specify the options as follows:

 ```ruby
 row_detail cssClass: 'company_row_detail', panelRows: 5, useRowClick: true, showTriggerColumn: false, loadingTemplate: '<span class="red-text">Loading...</span>', postTemplate: :company